Damup1988/CSharp_Console_Tetris/README.md

 C# console tetris

 Tasks to do:
-- create new point once the previous one has reached current bottom
+- DONE - create new point once the previous one has reached current bottom
-- stack points on eachother
+- DONE - stack points on each other
 - check if we reach the topline for game over
 - reaplce points with figures
 - add rotate func for figures